 In addition to Table 1, further categories of resilience were identified in fields related to or outside the scope of business resilience.
-These fields were helpful in both identifying the various uses for the term resilience, and understanding how the term was used prior to being applied in the scope of business.
-The fields chosen for the following section were identified through the literature review as being the most frequently referenced and discussed categories of resilience.
-Although not exclusive, we chose the following eight categories to expand upon, with additional examples of fields of resilience found in Table A.1 (see Appendix).
+These fields were helpful in both identifying the various uses for the term resilience, and understanding how the term chose the following eight categories to expand upon, with additional examples of fields of resilience found in Table A.1 (see Appendix).